Cool off this summer with a frosty glass of frozen sangria, a gorgeous slushie cocktail that is a delight to sip.

 - 1 pound frozen mixed berries

 - 1 orange, peeled

 - 1/4 cup orange liqueur such as Cointreau

 - 1 tablespoon honey or sugar

-- Ice if needed to thicken (1 cup)
+- Ice, if needed to thicken (up to 1 cup)

 - Combine all ingredients in blender.
 Blend until smooth and slushy.
 Add ice as needed to thicken.